bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 world.run_system_once(increment); // prints 2
 ```

-This is great for unit testing systems and queries, and it's a lot simpler to use.
+This is great for unit testing systems and queries, and it's both lower overhead and simpler to use.
 However, there is one caveat.
-Some systems have state, either in the form of `Local` arguments or change detection (`Changed`, `Added`).
+Some systems have state, either in the form of `Local` arguments or change detection, which will *always* detect data as added/changed.
 This state isn't saved between two `run_system_once` calls, this may create some unexpected behavior.
 Be careful and you should be fine.

 ## <a name="what-s-next"></a>What's Next?